The-Trevor-Project-Quiz/quiz-template/src/pages/quiz/joseph-quiz-7.md

   shareImage: /img/group-1.jpg
 splash:
   backgroundImage: /img/pexels-photo-255379.jpeg
-  body: Welcome to the seventh quiz from Joseph Caintic
+  intro: Welcome to the seventh quiz from Joseph Caintic
   buttonText: Start!
   emailRequired: false
   header: This is the header for Joseph Quiz 7